TynanSylvester/TyD/Proposal - patches.md

     # Select all root nodes named Goblin, then filter them down to those with a child named 'id' with value 'Shaman'
     @Goblin & @id=Shaman

+    # Select all children of root nodes named Goblin which have the string value "blue"
+    @Goblin / @.=blue

     # Select all root nodes with a child named 'attitude' with value 'enemy'
     @attitude=enemy